• Skip to primary navigation

 • Experience managing a team, with strong ability to delegate

-• Experience with project management, scheduling, and organization systems like Excel
+• Experience with project management, scheduling, and organizational systems like Excel

 • Excellent decision-making and creative problem-solving skills